menegax/SENG302-Organ-Donation-Management-System/doc/definition_of_ready/definition_of_ready_sprint.md

-# Sprint - Definition of Done
+# Sprint - Definition of Ready

 Checklist